oscardef/issue-classification-bot-2/README.md

       ```JSON
       "label": "Hi,\n\n/issue_label has been identified in issue #/issue_number with title: '/issue_title' and description: '/issue_description', created by @/issue_author in the /issue_repository repository.\nLink to the issue: /issue_link\n\nThis is an automated email.
 Replies to this message will not be read."
       ```
-      will result in an email description in the following form:
+      will result in an email body in the following form:

       > Hi,
       >